tushar-sharma/tushar-sharma.github.io/_posts/2024-05-14-rent-scooter-cozumel-mexico.md

 Cozumel, a jewel in the Caribbean Sea, is famed for its crystal-clear waters, vibrant coral reefs, and lush green landscapes.
 While this Mexican island offers a plethora of activities for the eager tourist, one of the best ways to explore its natural beauty and hidden gems is by renting a scooter.

 Upon arrival from the ferry, you might be tempted to rent a scooter from the first vendor you see near the ferry terminal.
 My advice?
 Resist the urge.
 These spots often come with a higher price tag and a crowd of touts looking to capitalize on freshly-arrived tourists.
 Instead, take a leisurely walk or a short cab ride further into the island, where numerous rental shops offer more competitive rates.
-And yes, some of these shops even boast signs offering "free scooters," which, while part of their marketing strategy, indicates a willingness to negotiate.

 My initial offer for a scooter rental was 500 pesos until 7 PM.
 However, with a bit of haggling, I managed to secure a 24-hour rental for 450 Mexican Pesos.
 Based on my experience, and with a bit of persistence, you might be able to push that price down to 400 Pesos or even lower.